 Your solar is missing the most important piece.

 You already have the solar.
-Now it’s time to keep more of the power it produces.
-Battery storage lets you save excess solar during the day, use it during SMUD’s most expensive hours, and keep your home running when the grid goes down.
+Now keep more of what it makes: store your daytime extra, use it during SMUD’s priciest hours, and keep your home running when the grid goes down.

 Where your solar goes today.